thunderenlight/thunderenlight.github.io/_posts/2017-02-02-my-basecamp-app.md

 ![appidea](/img/app1.png){:class="app-box"}

-# Why am I like an awesome App!
+# Why being a developing Developer is like being an awesome App!

 Although the definition of application means both the request to an authority for something (e.g. a cover letter) and the action of putting something into operation, I have come to believe it also describes the best attributes that you want in a programmer and developer.
 Basecamp provides a rooting and solidifying force.
 Often when we think of OOP or FP in web architecture, there are characteristics that are more desirable.
 As a programmer is my program, and the tools I use to apply a reflection of my solution space?
 If so then it follows that it works both ways and I often like to think of these qualities of my work can also be used as a self portrait in programming.
 Here are some of the broader character traits or lookalike features.